nus-cs2103/website-base/admin/faq-fragment.md

 Penalty for bugs is applied based on bug _density_, not bug count.
 Here's an example:

-* `n` bugs found in Ann's feature; it is a big feature consisting of a lot of code → 4/5 marks
+* `n` bugs found in Ann's feature; it is a big feature consisting of a lot of code → marks for dev testing: 4
-* `n` bugs found in Jim's feature; it is a small feature with a small amount of code → 1/5 marks
+* `n` bugs found in Jim's feature; it is a small feature with a small amount of code → marks for dev testing: 1

+Although both had the same number of bugs, as Ann's work has a lower bug density than Jim's, she earns more marks for the dev testing aspect.
 </div>
 <!-- =============================================================== -->